sydasif/python-book/docs/source/01_introduction/03_syntax.md

 IndentationError: unexpected indent
 ```

-Python will also give you an error if you skip the indentation:
+Python also gives you an error if you skip the indentation:

 ```py
 # Indentation error